Vivethen/AnimatedGame/Reflection.md

 - I like how our game was able to use Alon’s music.
 I would like to add more sound effects like when you lose a life, kill an enemy or boss.
 Different music for the 5 different stages would be nice as well

+- I got to thank Sam for helping me out throughout the making of "Cubiod Invasion"

 Thanks for a great year, I hope to have you as my teacher in my future courses!